Kesang Marstrand: Career

 Kesang Marstrand has been writing and performing for the past decade.
 In November 2008, she released her debut album, Bodega Rose, a contemplative, acoustic work that includes accompaniment by renowned musician and composer, Karl Berger.
 The album, in addition to eleven original tracks, also includes a cover song, a sparse, down-tempo version of Paul McCartney and Michael Jackson's collaboration, "Say Say Say".

 In August 2009, Kesang Marstrand released her second Album, Hello Night, an album of lullabies mostly appropriate for children aged between 0 and 4.

 Kesang Marstrand moved to Tunis, Tunisia from 2010 to 2013, where she was active on cultural scene.
 During the heights of 2011 Tunisian Revolution which toppled the president Zine el-Abidine Ben Ali, she had released her slow interpretation of the national anthem of Tunisia – Humat al-Hima with positive response.

 Her third album, Our Myth, was released on May 15, 2011.

 Marstrand produced her newest album For My Love entirely at home in New York City.
 The result is ten songs that mark her debut as a producer, already have been called "an unusually gifted singer and composer," according to Michael Erlewine, founder of AllMusic.
-In support of the album, Marstrand performed on Sirius XM's Coffee House Live, with her performance airing on June 23, 2016.
+In support of the album, Marstrand performed on SiriusXM's Coffee House Live, with her performance airing on June 23, 2016.

 In 2016, Marstrand supplied vocals for electronic act Tiger Mountain's single, My Heart Is A War.